Welcome | Hildaberry Permaculture Farm & Nursery

 Now that we have discussed the fundamentals that make up quality plant nutrition it's time to use this information to select a good quality fertilizer for your plants.
 As a general rule of thumb you will want to use a good all-purpose fertilizer that contains all or most of the components discussed above.
 The exception to the rule would be if you are trying to provide a more focused nutrient regime for a specific need of a certain plant.

-Granular fertilizers come in granular form (as the name implies) and will provide your plants with a slow release of nutrients throughout the growing cycle.
-These fertilizers can be incorporated into the soil at the time of planting, top dressed around your plants after planting, or mixed in with your potting soil for container grown plants.
+Here is a list of our favorite fertilizers along with information about why/how we use each of them: Granular Fertilizers Granular fertilizers come in granular form (as the name implies) and will provide your plants with a slow release of nutrients throughout the growing cycle.
+These fertilizers can be incorporated into the soil at the time of planting, top dressed around your plants after planting, or mixed in with your potting soil for container grown plants. #1 Microlife Multi-Purpose (6-2-4)

 #2 Microlife Acidifier (6-2-4)